 Almond Milk Variations

-You can change up the almond milk by alternating the almonds to water ratio or by flavoring it.
+You can change the almond milk by alternating the almonds to water ratio or by flavoring it.

-My go-to ratio of water to almonds is somewhere between 1:3 and 1:4, but the ratio is up to you.
+My go-to ratio of water to almonds is between 1:3 and 1:4, but the ratio is up to you.
 Other than playing with the nut-to-water ratio, there is one more technique for changing the thickness of homemade plant-based milk.
 Bringing the almond milk to just under a boil for a few minutes permanently increases its viscosity.
 In fact, this is how I make plant-based coffee creamer (half-and-half) at home.

 As far as adding flavor goes, you can add a date or two or 1 Tbsp./15 ml of maple syrup for sweetness.
 For vanilla almond milk, use 1 tsp./5 ml of vanilla extract.
 If chocolate almond milk is your thing, use 2 Tbsp./14 g of cacao powder.

 Almond milk (or some other type of nut milk) is one of those staples I always have on hand.